Harding University

-Harding University is a private university with its main campus in Searcy, Arkansas.
-It is the largest private university in Arkansas.
+Harding University is a private Christian university with its main campus in Searcy, Arkansas, United States.
 Established in 1924, the institution offers undergraduate, graduate, and pre-professional programs.
-The university also comprises Harding School of Theology, located in Memphis, Tennessee, which was formerly known as Harding Graduate School of Religion.
+The university also includes a graduate school of theology, located in Memphis, Tennessee, which was formerly known as Harding Graduate School of Religion.
 Harding is one of several institutions of higher learning associated with the Churches of Christ.

 History

 Foundation

 Harding College was founded in Morrilton, Arkansas, in April 1924 after the merging of two separate colleges: Arkansas Christian College of Morrilton, Arkansas, and Harper College of Harper, Kansas.
 It was named after James A. Harding, a minister and educator associated with Churches of Christ.

 After Galloway Female College merged with Hendrix College in 1933, Harding College purchased Galloway's Searcy, Arkansas campus for a fraction of its estimated value and moved there in 1934.

 Cold War

 Harding University first advocated pacifism and political disengagement, in line with its own founding influences like James A. Harding and David Lipscomb as well as with wider trends in many other evangelical Christian movements during late 19th- and early 20th-century America.
 This trajectory shifted during the Cold War, however.
 Harding became involved in the production of a series of animated cartoons extolling the virtues of free-market capitalism.
-This series, including "Make Mine Freedom" (1948) as well as "Meet King Joe" (1949), were all produced by John Southerland Productions as part of a concerted campaign to fight against the threats of communism at the beginning of the Cold War using popular media.
+This series, including "Make Mine Freedom" (1948) as well as "Meet King Joe" (1949), were all produced by John Sutherland Productions as part of a concerted campaign to fight against the threats of communism at the beginning of the Cold War using popular media.
 Funding came from Alfred P. Sloan, the major figure at General Motors Corporation.
 The animations contrast mainstream American values with the values of Soviet communism.
 The initiative represented a central concern of Harding president George S. Benson, who believed that fighting socialism was a moral imperative.